slevithan/oniguruma-to-es/README.md

 - Run regexes written for Oniguruma from JavaScript.
 - Share regexes across your Ruby or PHP and JavaScript code.

-Compared to running the Oniguruma C library via WASM bindings using [vscode-oniguruma](https://github.com/microsoft/vscode-oniguruma), this library is ~4% of the size and its regexes often run much faster since they run as native JavaScript.
+Compared to running the Oniguruma C library via WASM using [vscode-oniguruma](https://github.com/microsoft/vscode-oniguruma), this library is ~4% of the size and its regexes often run much faster since they run as native JavaScript.

 > You can further reduce bundle size by precompiling your regexes.
 In many cases, that avoids the need for any runtime dependency.
 Some regex conversions rely on subclass-based emulation, in which case the tree-shakable `EmulatedRegExp` class (3 kB minzip) is still needed after precompilation.